giulianaiovino/ADM---HW2/README.md

 * Seyed Behdad Ahmadi

 ### Contents
-Inside the repository it's possible to find the .ipynb file containing the relative analyses.
+Inside the repository it's possible to find the .ipynb file containing the analysis about Steam Review and the answers to theoretical questions.